Of Stone, Wood, Light, and What Kamień, Drewno, Światło I Co

 People in the City at Midnight, and a Milky Way of Stone

-Of Stone, Wood, Light, and What was the winning project of the 2024 Art Lives Here Artist Residency by Leonardo Hotels in Warsaw (PL) and is now part of its permanent collection.
+Of Stone, Wood, Light, and What was the winning project of the 2024 Art Lives Here Artist Residency by Leonardo Hotels in Warsaw (PL) and is now part of its collection.